sagemath/sagewiki_to_gh-2022-10-10/days7/wishlist.md

 It would be good if the operation of tensor product as described by Kashiwara and Nakashima, Journal of Algebra 165, were implemented for crystal graphs.

+MikeHansen: Anne Schilling will be at SD7 on the coding sprint days, and I plan to spend at least one of them focusing on crystals.

 === Posets ===

 == Algorithms ==